thephpleague/phpunit-coverage-listener/README.md

 This option could be anything.
 Timestamp?
 Coveralls account token?
 Jenkins build token?
 Its up to you.
 But it was still neccessary to supply this option into the Listener class.

+### target_url

+This option could be any valid url.
+For example, if you use Coveralls this option can be set to its REST endpoint : `https://coveralls.io/api/v1/jobs`.

+### coverage_dir

+The directory you specified here **must** be the same directory from which PHPUnit generate `coverage.xml` report.
+Listener will also outputing `coverage.json` within this directory, so ensure this directory is writable.

 Changelog
 ---------